 Child & Family Connections improves the lives of families living with parental mental illness in meaningful ways--through education, advocacy, and support.

-- 100% of adults are parents (single, married couples, adoptive, foster, grandparents) diagnosed with serious mental illness, many with co-occurring disorders, often legally disabled, ranging in age from 17 to 73.
+100% of adults are parents (single, married couples, adoptive, foster, grandparents) diagnosed with a serious mental illness, many with co-occurring disorders, often legally disabled, ranging in age from 17 to 73.

 60% of their children, ages birth to young adult, have mental health challenges of their own.

 67% live below the federal poverty line, with a median annual income of $13,000.